webplatform/docs-wpd/Community/Meetings/General/2014/0422_raw_mtg_notes/index.md

 ... [http://webplatform.frozenice.de/pageinfo.html#css/properties/border-radius page example "border radius"]

 Eliot:   Could do something like the W3C specs use.
-See this for the blue stripe: http://www.w3.org/TR/html- polyglot/
+See this for the blue stripe: [http://www.w3.org/TR/html-polyglot/ in TR/html-polyglot, see the blue stripe]

 ...
 Doug pulls foot from mouth